digital-dream-labs/oskr-owners-manual/doc/security.md

 ### Removing the Digital Dream Labs dev key

-Digital Dream Labs includes a static ssh key to make internal development and testing easier.
+Digital Dream Labs includes a static SSH key to make internal development and testing easier.
 Although we respect users' privacy and would never connect to a customer robot there is always the possibility that the key gets out in the wild where another party can